 Despite the gloomy short-term predictions based on industry, there is hope when looking long-term at occupational growth.
 Figure 1 displays a list of occupations and the gaps, and therefore those most in-demand, projected over a 10-year period.
-Highest on the list are Healthcare, Management, and Construction Occupations.
-This is in keeping with the industry projections above.
+Highest on the list are Healthcare, Management, and Business and Financial Operations Occupations.
+This is a change from two years ago when Construction Occupations and Installation, Maintenance, and Repair Occupations had larger gaps than Business and Financial Operations.
+The surplus (although with minimal numbers) indicated for both Transportation and Material Moving Occupations and Personal Care and Service Occupations may be due to the high turnover in these careers, producing higher numbers of those who are trained, but still with high numbers of jobs going unfilled.